Ince Power Station: Ince A

 Ince A Power Station was opened on 9 October 1957 by Lord Citrine, the chairman of the Central Electricity Authority.
 The station used four GEC 60-megawatt (MW) turbo alternators, giving the station a total generation capacity of 240 MW.
 The first set was commissioned in November 1954 followed by the other sets in March 1955, December 1955, and finally September 1956.
 Each turbine was supplied with steam from an International Combustion Limited coal-fired boiler at a rate of 550000 lb per hour, and at a temperature of 480 °C. Each boiler and turbine set operated as an independent generating unit, with no interconnection of boilers.
-It was also realised midway through the station's construction that the station should be capable of duel firing heavy fuel oil.
+It was also realised midway through the station's construction that the station should be capable of dual firing heavy fuel oil.
 Electricity was generated at 12.8 kilovolts (kV).
 It was then passed through a transformer which increased the voltage to 132 kV, before passing into the national grid.

 The generating capacity, electricity output and thermal efficiency were as shown in the table.

 Coal was delivered to the station's coal storage area by rail from the East Midlands coalfields.

 Water for the station's systems was taken from the River Dee at Chester, and taken to the station by a pipeline built by the West Cheshire Water Board to serve the power station and the uranium enrichment plant.
 The water was cooled using four hyperboloid natural draft cooling towers.
 Each tower was 250 ft tall and had a 205 ft base diameter, with a cooling capacity of 2.75 million gallons per hour.